About Charity Bowl

 Charity Bowl is a multi-faceted event organized by active members of Sigma Nu at the University of Mississippi.
 Hosted in Vaught-Hemingway Stadium, Charity Bowl features a full-contact football game between active members of Sigma Nu and another fraternity.
 In addition to the game, Charity Bowl presents a pre-kickoff sorority cheer competition and a homecoming style Charity Bowl Court.

 Charity Bowl is primarily supported through financial donations and Charity Bowl program advertisement sales.
 Since its inception, Charity Bowl has raised over $1.7 million for its recipients.
-Sigma Nu Charity Bowl is registered with the IRS as a 501(c)3 organization and all donations are tax-deductible.

 Thomas Guest is from Madison, MS and is the son of Scott and Marti Guest.
 Thomas attended Germantown High School, where he was active on the lacrosse team.
 Thomas graduated in 2017 and began pursuing a degree in biosciences at Mississippi State University during the fall of 2017.
 In November of 2017, Thomas and a friend were riding an ATV at a hunting camp when one of its tires blew out.
 The resulting crash broke Thomas’ back, paralyzing him from the chest down.